itsap159/Data-Analysis-python/README.md

 # Projects

-These are some of the projects i have done.
+Some of the projects i have done.